doctral/Clean-Architecture-with-ASP.NET-Core/README.md

 ### Test Concepts
 1. Unit of Work: Everything that happens from invoking a public method to it returning the results after it's finished.
 It's the work done along the path you see the debugger take through your code.
-2. Unit Test: Code that invokes a unit of work within the confines of a project layer while faking external dependencies and validates an assumption about one specific scenario.
-3. Integration Test: Code that invokes a unit of work that crosses project boundaries, uses actual external dependencies, and/or validates many different aspects about the code under test.
+2. Unit Test: Single class, behavior, drive implementation, and fake data access layer
+3. Integration Test: System, interaction, regression catch, test data access layer
+    1. Reinitialize database for every test run
+        1. Create before tests
+        2. Clean up after tests
+    2. Be resilient
+        1. Delete if it already exists
+        2. Close existing connections
+    3. Run migrations
+        1. EF6: MigrateDatabaseToLatestVersion
+        2. EF Core: Database.Migrate()
+4. Test Names: Descriptive test names are very important, particularly as your test suites grow.
+A good practice is: **[Subject]_[Scenario]_[Result]**, for example: *GrantLoan_WhenCreditLessThan500_ReturnFalse*.
-4. Fake: a replacement of a real dependency with something the test specifies.
+5. Fake: a replacement of a real dependency with something the test specifies.
-5. Requirements:
+6. Requirements:
     i).
 Read code >> Write Code
     ii).
 Consistent, meaningful names
     iii).
 Clear and simple tests